swirlai/swirl-search/docs/Developer-Reference.md

 ca_certs = "<PATH-TO-CERT>"
 ```

-* Index the `emails.csv` from the Swirl directory:
+* Index the `emails.csv` from the SWIRL directory:

 For Elastic:
 ``` shell